 this page is for anyone curious about DID depiction, critical analysis around DID depiction, and/or what avenues for interpretation can exist when dissecting depictions of DID.

-i use this page to store my analytical essays and critical commentaries in response to various DID depictions across media and social spaces.
+i use this page to store my analytical essays and critical commentaries in response to various DID depictions across media and social spaces. when there is an alternative source/host, it will be linked with a (*).

 disclaimer / note to readers: